Fauchon: In popular culture

+In the TV Show Lifestyles of the Rich and Famous (1986), Fauchon was mentioned in their 1986 Worlds Best Episode.

 In Thomas Harris's book Hannibal (1999), the infamous fictional serial killer Hannibal Lecter, while on a flight from Europe to America, waits until everyone is asleep before producing a Fauchon food parcel of aromatic truffled pate de foie gras and Anatolian figs, as well as a half bottle of St Estephe, which Harris says he favours.

 In Cast Away, the 2000 movie directed by Robert Zemeckis, FedEx executive Chuck Noland (played by Tom Hanks) hands his colleagues a Fauchon bag containing fresh baguette bread from Paris before they board a plane.
 The distinctive Fauchon logo of the bag stands out.